 A love avoidant is the least likely person to meet your needs for intimacy, emotional availability, and security; and make you happy in a relationship.

 Love addicts equate love with obsession, infatuation, and intensity with love… this is NOT love.

 Intimacy and closeness are very important to you— do not settle for a person who would stifle what is important to you, your needs.

 Never, ever feel guilt or shame about what you need in a relationship partner.
 Having a “need” is not bad.
 And stop being afraid of coming off needy, a love avoidant will claim you're needy no matter what you do or say- as mentioned above, just be YOU, that is enough.

 Oh and one more thing ...
 You will not change them!
 No one will.
 Do not try.
 They are who they are.

 Distancing Strategies Love Avoidants Use to Avoid Intimacy

 Jim Hall MS is a Love Addiction Specialist and Author of 3 Books on Love Addiction and Healing.
 Through his Online Recovery Practice and writings, Jim teaches guides and supports those struggling with love addiction how to heal and overcome unhealthy relationship patterns and how to attain healthy fulfilling love relationships.

 Are you in a breakup, withdrawing from a relationship with a Love Avoidant (or Narcissist)?

-If you feel you have love addiction or are in a love addictive/love avoidance relationship LAR Coaching can help you gain insights to your change behavior /choices and discover how you can find a new and more satisfying way to love.
+If you feel you have love addiction or in a love addictive/avoidance relationship-- LAR Coaching can help you gain insights to your change behavior /choices and discover how you can find a new and more satisfying way to love.
 Never again become obsessively dependent to someone toxic!- learn About Love Addiction Coaching.